sandialabs/Fugu/tests/README.md

 coverage html
 ```
 Then open `htmlcov/index.html` in a browser for a more in-depth analysis of the coverage report.

+Additionally, the script `coverage.sh` can be ran to update your local coverage report, if needed.

 ## Setup